Rishthegreat/Notes/School/Vietnam War.md

 #### The Tet Offensive Jan 1968
 - Changes how the Americans look at the war
 - the Tet is the Vietnamese new year
+- The Vietnamese launched a coordinated attack against all